d2l-ai/d2l-en/chapter_computer-vision/anchor.md

     return inter_areas / union_areas
 ```

-## Labeling Training Set Anchor Boxes
+## Labeling Anchor Boxes in Training Data

-In the training set, we consider each anchor box as a training example.
-In order to train the object detection model, we need to mark two types of labels for each anchor box: first, the category of the target contained in the anchor box (category) and, second, the offset of the ground-truth bounding box relative to the anchor box (offset).
-In object detection, we first generate multiple anchor boxes, predict the categories and offsets for each anchor box, adjust the anchor box position according to the predicted offset to obtain the bounding boxes to be used for prediction, and finally filter out the prediction bounding boxes that need to be output.

-We know that, in the object detection training set, each image is labelled with the location of the ground-truth bounding box and the category of the target contained.
-After the anchor boxes are generated, we primarily label anchor boxes based on the location and category information of the ground-truth bounding boxes similar to the anchor boxes.
-So how do we assign ground-truth bounding boxes to anchor boxes similar to them?
+In a training dataset,
+we consider each anchor box as a training example.
+In order to train an object detection model,
+we need *class* and *offset* labels for each anchor box,
+where the former is
+the class of the object surrounded by the anchor box
+and the latter is the offset
+of the ground-truth bounding box relative to the anchor box.
+During the prediction,
+for each image
+we generate multiple anchor boxes,
+predict classes and offsets for all the anchor boxes,
+adjust their positions according to the predicted offsets to obtain the predicted bounding boxes,
+and finally only output those
+predicted bounding boxes that satisfy certain criteria.

+As we know, an object detection training set
+comes with labels for
+locations of *ground-truth bounding boxes*
+and classes of their surrounded objects.
+To label any generated *anchor box*,
+we refer to the labeled
+location and class of its *assigned* ground-truth bounding box that is closet to the anchor box.
+In the following,
+we describe an algorithm for assigning
+closest ground-truth bounding boxes to anchor boxes.

+### Assigning Ground-Truth Bounding Boxes to Anchor Boxes

+Given an image,
-Assume that the anchor boxes in the image are $A_1, A_2, \ldots, A_{n_a}$ and the ground-truth bounding boxes are $B_1, B_2, \ldots, B_{n_b}$ and $n_a \geq n_b$.
-Define matrix $\mathbf{X} \in \mathbb{R}^{n_a \times n_b}$, where element $x_{ij}$ in the $i^\mathrm{th}$ row and $j^\mathrm{th}$ column is the IoU of the anchor box $A_i$ to the ground-truth bounding box $B_j$.
+suppose that the anchor boxes are $A_1, A_2, \ldots, A_{n_a}$ and the ground-truth bounding boxes are $B_1, B_2, \ldots, B_{n_b}$, where $n_a \geq n_b$.
+Define a matrix $\mathbf{X} \in \mathbb{R}^{n_a \times n_b}$, whose element $x_{ij}$ in the $i^\mathrm{th}$ row and $j^\mathrm{th}$ column is the IoU of the anchor box $A_i$ and the ground-truth bounding box $B_j$.

 First, we find the largest element in the matrix $\mathbf{X}$ and record the row index and column index of the element as $i_1,j_1$.
 We assign the ground-truth bounding box $B_{j_1}$ to the anchor box $A_{i_1}$.
 Obviously, anchor box $A_{i_1}$ and ground-truth bounding box $B_{j_1}$ have the highest similarity among all the "anchor box--ground-truth bounding box" pairings.
 Next, discard all elements in the $i_1$th row and the $j_1$th column in the matrix $\mathbf{X}$.
 Find the largest remaining element in the matrix $\mathbf{X}$ and record the row index and column index of the element as $i_2,j_2$.
 We assign ground-truth bounding box $B_{j_2}$ to anchor box $A_{i_2}$ and then discard all elements in the $i_2$th row and the $j_2$th column in the matrix $\mathbf{X}$.
 At this point, elements in two rows and two columns in the matrix $\mathbf{X}$ have been discarded.